1jss/Fri-Svensk-Bibel/LOOP_PROMPT.md

 ## Execution Notes

-- Report progress after each iteration (e.g., "Processed lines 15220-15244")
 - Confirm completion when lineNumber exceeds 33681
-- Do NOT read, edit, or interact with any files yourself
+- IMPORTANT!
+Do NOT gather any context, read, edit, or interact with any files yourself.
+This will end up in INSTANT TERMINATION.
-- The subagent handles all file processing by reading PROMPT.md
+- The subagent handles all file processing after reading PROMPT.md